NGS one-liner to call variants

 parameters are appended to theFILTER

 column.
-After the filtering we write bcf with thetee
+After the filtering we [BROKEN LINK: tee_bcf] with thetee

 command. - writing out a tsv file